COVID-19 and the flu can cause similar symptoms. However, there are several differences between them.

 Both COVID-19 and the flu are respiratory illnesses that spread from person to person.
 This article will discuss the differences between COVID-19 and the flu.

-The symptoms of the flu and COVID-19 have some differences.
+The symptoms of the flu and COVID-19 have a lot of overlap.
+They also have a few differences.
+One main difference is in symptom onset.

 People who have the flu will typically experience symptoms within